ThomazMancini/asterisk/README.md

 # asterisk
-Esta é uma instensão do Asterisk 21 no linux Centos 7.
+Esta é uma extensão do Asterisk 21 no linux Centos 7.